blueyed/rxvt-unicode/README.md

 ## Installation

-There is no `configure` switch for it yet, so you can do the normal `./configure`, e.g.
+There is no (working) `configure` switch to enable/disable it yet, so you can do the normal `./configure`, e.g.

     ./configure --enable-unicode3 --enable-256-color --disable-smart-resize

+There is however `--enable-debug-wcwidth`, which will output debugging information to stderr, from where rxvt-unicode was started from.
+It is recommended to enable it to get a feeling about what is going on.

-See README.configure for other options.
+See README.configure for the general/other options.

 A PKGBUILD for Arch is available at: https://github.com/blueyed/PKGBUILD-rxvt-unicode-wcwidthcallback